-Careers South West are used to check each Upper Five student's work placement and Trident, Business Enterprise Groups or an equivalent organisation are used for out of county checks.
+All Upper Five student's work placements in Devon are checked for health & safety & that the correct insurance is in place.
+Business Enterprise Groups or an equivalent organisation are used for out of county checks.
 Further information can be found in the Work Experience Policy.